CyCraft/magnetar/README.md

-# magnetar 🌟
+# Magnetar 🌟

-A modular component framework for easily prototyping admin tools.
+A syncing solution that auto-connects any DB/API with your local data store and has optimistic-UI built in.